-- relatively constant packing force delivered by each on-row packer
+- relatively constant packing force delivered by each on-row packer wheel.

 - increased residue clearance made possible by the absence of inside-the-frame wheels.

-When choosing a A seeding method where the crop is sown into the field without any previous spring tillage operations. opener for canola, look for an opener that:
+When choosing a A seeding method where the crop is sown into the field without any previous spring tillage operations. seed opener for canola, look for an opener that:

-- provides separation between fertilizer and seed
+- provides adequate separation between the fertilizer and seed bands.

-- has low draft requirements and resists wear
+- has low draft requirements and resists wear.

-- scours well in moist and high clay content soils (many openers tend to build up with soil, resulting in a larger furrow opening and seed not being covered with sufficient soil)
+- scours well in moist and high clay content soils (many openers tend to build up with soil, resulting in a larger furrow opening and seed not being covered with sufficient soil).

 Opener performance is influenced by:

-- soil moisture content
+- soil moisture content (concentration)

 - soil texture